Emma-R-Andersson-Lab/E9.5-and-E10.5-embryo-lineage-tracing/README.md

 # He_et_al_Lineage_tracing

-Repository for He et al. manuscript on *in utero* next generation single-cell lineage tracing of ectoderm and mesoderm.
+Repository for He et al. manuscript on *in utero* next generation single-cell lineage tracing used in De Haan & He et al., and He et el.

 Contains scripts used to analyse data in the manuscript.